chromealex/ecs/Docs/Manual-Deterministic.md

 In deterministic logic you couldn't use default HashSet and Dictionary because it call GetHashCode() method on your instances.
 You should override GetHashCode() method to be able to use these collection types.

+### If you are Fixed-Point Math fan

+In ME.ECS has FPVector2, FPVector3, FPQuaternion, pfloat and FPMath implementations.
+If you really need to use fixed-point math you can use any of these structs.

 [![](Footer.png)](/../../#glossary)